arunphilip03/learn-golang/README.md

-# my experiments with go language
+# My initial experiments with Go!